Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 LiBai provides `tools/train.sh` and `tools/train_net.py` for launching training & eval command.

-You can modify `tools/train_net.py` according to your needs.
+You can modify `tools/train_net.py` according to your own needs.

 ### train & totally evaluation